 Another new account that runs contrary to Sheehy’s comes from Dave Madden, a former SEAL colleague.

-Madden told the Times that Sheehy had never mentioned a gunshot wound to him, adding that it would have very likely come up during their time together overseas—or in conversations when the two reconnected months afterward and shared war stories, he said.
+Madden told the Times that Sheehy had never mentioned a gunshot wound to him, adding that it would have very likely come up during their time together overseas—or in conversations when the two reconnected months later and shared war stories, he said.

 Madden explained that he has come forward publicly because believes Sheehy is making up the tale.